What you need to know

 The specific pay depends on factors such as level of experience, education and training, geographic location, and specific industry.

-Overall employment of camera operators is projected to grow 7 percent from 2016 to 2026, about as fast as the average for all occupations.
+Overall employment of camera operators is projected to grow 14 percent from 2019 to 2029, much faster than the average for all occupations.

 The number of Internet-only platforms, such as streaming services, is likely to increase, along with the number of shows produced for these platforms.
 This growth may lead to more work for editors and camera operators.